Last Updated on October 31, 2023

 The wheelbase of the mountain bike is determined by measuring the distance from the center of the rear hub to the center of the front hub.
 This is important if you are buying kids’ bikes.
 Kids’ bikes need to be the right size for the child to ensure utmost safety.

 Also called back center, the chainstay length is determined by measuring the center of the dropout or hub towards the center of the bottom bracket.

 These two are probably one of the most significant measurements in modern geometry.
-You can measure this by getting the inside angle of the seat tube and head tube relative to the ground.
-You can use your smartphone’s inclinometer in doing so.
-A mountain bike frame has a slacker head angle compared to a road bike.
-This is because a road bike is made for flat roads while mountain bikes are for uphills and downhills.
+You can measure this by getting the inside angle of the seat and head tubes relative to the ground.
+You can use your smartphone’s inclinometer to do so.
+A mountain bike frame has a slacker head angle than a road bike.
+This is because a road bike is made for flat roads, while mountain bikes are for uphills and downhills.

 Sizing Guide for Mountain Bike